jonaprieto/agda-metis/README.md

 ```

 2. In order to test the installation of [agda-metis][agda-metis]
-you can run some test.
+you can run some tests.

 ```
 $ make test